boecht/ha-addon-virtual-meter/virtual-meter/README.md

 - `virtual-meter/` - Add-on folder

 ## Status
-Active development: provider polling and mapping are implemented with configurable inputs and defaults.
+Active development: provider polling and mapping are implemented with configurable inputs.